firstneverrest/NodeJS-Learning/README.md

 ## Express

 Express is a node.js web application framework that provides elegant code and easier to write.
+[Visit official website to get more information](https://ejs.co/).

 ```js
 // app.js